OpenGeoMetadata/opengeometadata.github.io/README.md

 * emojis on the tabs
 * admonitions

-We will reassess this in a few months to determine if it is a viable model going forward.
+We will reassess this over the coming year to determine if it is a viable model going forward.

 ------